-- Add a Brief Description--this is a place to add any accompanying text you'd like to add context or instructions to your PDF module for your Students before they begin reading.
+- Add a Brief Description--this is a place to add any accompanying text you'd like to add, such as additional context or instructions for the PDF module.
 The text will display directly above the PDF inside the module.
 By default this area is for text only, but custom HTML will allow you to insert images as well.

 - Choose the Default Zoom that will be displayed to the students viewing the PDF

 - Opt to Allow Download: If you wish, students can be allowed the opportunity to download a copy of the PDF file.
 The Download button will appear inside the student's Module.

 Note: If a student downloads the file and views it outside of your course, you will not be able to track their time or completion when reading.
 Those things can only be done with the PDF file inside the PDF Module.

 - Opt to Show Sidebar: The sidebar shows previous and upcoming pages for the PDF in the module.

 - Once you are done, click Save Module

 - You can also Preview the module to see what it will look like to students